Tasty Recipes for the Home Cook

 Pork Fried Rice

 For the same price as takeout, I can make my own and feed twice as many people.
-The best part, I can add as much of the good stuff as I want!
+The best part is that I can add as much of the good stuff as I want!

 Pork Fried Rice